Ilya114/Box64Droid/README.md

 You can choose to use environment variables, there are 3 files, `dxvk.conf`, `Box86.conf` and `DXVK_env.conf`.

-The first run of Box86.
+These files are created and found in the internal storage inside the Box4Droid folder right after the first run of Box86

 The `Box86.conf` file is for you to use the Box86 environment variables, you can add as many variables as you want.